Has this ever happened to you?

 Start with prioritizing by deadlines.
 For tasks with shared deadlines, order them by magnitude, putting the bigger items on top.
 Once your priority list is final, step back and see if this gives you a sense of order and direction on where to start.
 If you still have a hard time getting motivated, pick the task you most want to do.
 It’s better to do something than nothing.

 Start with the Easy Stuff

 What can you knock off in the next 15 to 30 minutes?
-Make phone calls, answer emails, etc. Then, attempt one of your beefier tasks.
+Make phone calls, answer emails, etc. By creating a smaller list of tasks on your to-do list, it will help your anxiety and decrease the feeling of being overwhelmed.
+Then, attempt one of your beefier tasks.

 Use Your Teammates